-Figure 2-2 shows capital cost estimates for electricity generating plants modeled by the EIA in the 2022 Annual Energy Outlook.
-The national average cost for a wind farm on land is estimated at \$1,718/kW while the national average for offshore wind is estimated at \$5,096/kW.
+Figure 2-2 shows capital cost estimates for electricity generating plants modeled by the EIA in the 2023 Annual Energy Outlook.
+The national average cost for a wind farm on land is estimated at \$2,098/kW while the national average for offshore wind is estimated at \$6,672/kW.
 In these estimates EIA observes that the capital cost of wind (and solar) plants varies widely across the United States.
-The estimated capital cost of wind varies from a low of \$1,411/kW in regions such as Indiana to a high \$2,757/kW in such regions as Texas.
-According to EIA the locational factors affecting the variation in wind plant capital costs regionally includes such things such as the quality of the wind in the region, proximity to existing transmission lines, access to a road network and availability of lower development cost land.
+The estimated capital cost of wind varies from a low of \$1,566/kW in regions such as Indiana to a high \$3,458/kW in such regions as Northern California.
+According to EIA the locational factors affecting the regional variation in wind plant capital costs includes such things such as the quality of the wind in the region, proximity to existing transmission lines, access to a road network and availability of lower development cost land.

-6Shadow flicker is the pulse of shadows and reflections that are sometimes caused by the moving turbine blades.
+&lt;sup>6Shadow flicker is the pulse of shadows and reflections that are sometimes caused by the moving turbine blades.

-Overnight cost (2021\$/kW)
+Overnight cost (2022\$/kW)

-Figure 2-2: Estimated capital costs of various electric generation options (Data source: EIA [8])
+Figure 2-2: Estimated capital costs of various electric generation options (Data source: EIA [7])

 Figure 2-3 shows the capacity-weighted average construction cost for wind and other generation technologies projects installed in the U.S. from 2013 to 2020.
-As can be seen from the figure the cost has been decreasing steadily from \$1,895/kW in 2013 to \$1,391/kW in 2019 (27 percent) but then increased slightly in 2020 to \$1,498/kW.
+As can be seen from the figure the cost decreased steadily from \$1,895/kW in 2013 to \$1,391/kW in 2019 (27 percent) but then increased slightly in 2020 to \$1,498/kW.

-Figure 2-3: Average construction cost of generators installed 2013 to 2020 in the U.S. (Data source: EIA [9, 10])
+Figure 2-3: Average construction cost of generators installed 2013 to 2020 in the U.S. (Data source: EIA [8, 9])

-Figure 2-4 shows the trend in installed wind power plant costs for the projects from 1982 to 2021 contained in the 2022 Land-Based Wind Market Report from Lawrence Berkeley National Laboratory (LBNL).
+Figure 2-4 shows the trend in installed wind power plant costs for the projects from 1982 to 2022 contained in the 2023 Land-Based Wind Market Report from Lawrence Berkeley National Laboratory (LBNL).
 As can be seen in the figure, after a period of increasing project cost between 2005 and 2009, the costs have been declining.
-The 2021 capacity-weighted average installed project cost of \$1,501/kW was 43 percent lower than the peak \$2,643/kW reported in 2009.
-The decline in installed costs of wind energy projects reflects the reduction in turbine prices that has been occurring since 2008.
+The 2022 capacity-weighted average installed project cost of \$1,367/kW was 52 percent lower than the peak \$2,841/kW reported in 2009.

-Figure 2-4: Installed wind power project costs 1982 to 2018 (Source: LBNL [11])
+Figure 2-4: Installed wind power project costs 1982 to 2022 (Source: LBNL [10])

-Figure 2-5 shows the operating and maintenance (O&M) costs of electricity generating plants according to the EIA February 2022 estimates.
+Figure 2-5 shows the operating and maintenance (O&M) costs of electricity generating plants according to the EIA March 2023 estimates.
 EIA estimates the variable O&M to be zero for both land-based and offshore wind farms.
-The fixed O&M cost is estimated at \$28/kW and for land-based wind farms and \$115/kW for offshore wind farms.
+The fixed O&M cost is estimated at \$30/kW-yr and for land-based wind farms and \$124/kW-yr for offshore wind farms.

-Figure 2-5: Estimated generating technologies fixed and variable O&M costs (Data source: EIA [8])
+Figure 2-5: Estimated generating technologies fixed and variable O&M costs (Data source: EIA [7])

-Figure 2-6 shows the median annual O&M costs by commercial operation date in the 2022 LBNL land-based wind market report.
-The chart groups the projects into three sets by their commercial operation date, that is, those commissioned from 1998 to 2005, those commissioned from 2006 to 2012 and those commissioned from 2013 to 2020.
+Figure 2-6 shows the median annual O&M costs by commercial operation date in the 2023 LBNL land-based wind market report.
+The chart groups the projects into three sets by their commercial operation date, that is, those commissioned from 1998 to 2005, those commissioned from 2006 to 2013 and those commissioned from 2014 to 2021.
 According to LBNL the O&M cost data shown should be read with caution because consistent O&M data is not readily available and even where it is, the costs included as O&M cost may not be consistent among projects.
 Therefore, LBNL recommends that the data and the chart should only be used as indicative of potential overall trends.
-As one would expect, projects commissioned 1998 to 2005 have a higher median annual O&M cost (\$33-78/kW-year) than newly commissioned projects; \$25-34/kW-year for projects commissioned between 2013-2020.
+As one would expect, projects commissioned 1998 to 2005 have a higher median annual O&M cost (\$35-84/kW-year) than newly commissioned projects; \$26-36/kW-year for projects commissioned between 2014-2021.